 Nadgee Wilderness Walk: National Parks web page with practical information for walking this section from Merrica River to Mallacoota.

-Click on the icons to download a GPX or KMZ file of the entire Great South Coast Walk and track variations.
+Click on an icon to download a zipfile containing either GPX or KMZ files of the entire Great South Coast Walk and track variations.
 Remember, this route data is for visual representation during trip planning and is not intended as a navigation tool.
 You should carry hard-copy maps with you when walking the route.
 Do not rely on electronic equipment, as batteries might expire and the device might fail or break.